BMR vs TDEE: The Complete Explanation

 Practical Summary

-Calculate both, understand what each means, and always build your nutrition plan around your TDEE.
-The BMR is a useful reference โ your TDEE is the number that actually drives results.
+Calculate both with the free BMR Calculator and TDEE Calculator, understand what each means, and always build your nutrition plan around your TDEE.
+The BMR is a useful reference, your TDEE is the number that actually drives results.

 Ready to get your numbers?